jingcshi/ICON/README.md

 Finally, fine-tune each pretrained model using the corresponding notebook under `/model_training`.
 Notice that the tuned language models aren't exactly the sub-models to be called by ICON yet.
 An example of wrapping the models for ICON and an entire run can be found at `/demo.ipynb`.

+Please note that this is only a suggestion for the sub-models and deploying later models may be able to enhance ICON performances.

+### Replace simcse script

-*Replace simcse* `tool.py`: If you wish to use the `RET_model` template from `/demo.ipynb`, please temporarily replace the `tool.py` in your SimCSE directory with `/utils/replace_simcse/tool.py`.
+If you wish to use the `RET_model` template from `/demo.ipynb`, please temporarily replace the `tool.py` in your SimCSE directory with `/utils/replace_simcse/tool.py`.
 The original SimCSE package displays some loggings and progress bars that are unnecessary for ICON's purposes, and the file replacement would suppress these outputs without affecting other functionalities.

-Please note that this is only a suggestion for the sub-models and deploying later models may be able to enhance ICON performances.

-### Running ICON
+### Configurations

 Once you are ready, initialise an ICON object with your preferred configurations.
 If you just want to see ICON at work, use all the default configurations by e.g. `iconobj = ICON(data=your_data, ret_model=your_ret_model, gen_model=your_gen_model, sub_model=your_sub_model)` followed by `iconobj.run()` (this will trigger auto mode, see below).
 A complete list of configurations is provided as follows: